-The base-game of Small World is already a lot of fun, but Small World of Warcraft also introduces new rules to the game, for example a mode in which the Alliance races face of with the Horde.
-If you’re new to board games and look for an easy game, those would be a good pick.
-But I’d definitely recommend this game for more experienced gamers as well, since it’s so different each time you play it.
+The base game of Small World is already a lot of fun, but Small World of Warcraft also introduces new rules to the game, for example, a mode in which the Alliance races face off with the Horde.
+If you’re new to board games and looking for an easy game, those would be a good pick.
+But I’d definitely recommend this game for more experienced gamers as well since it’s so different each time you play it.
 And this version brings another layer of gameplay options the regular game doesn’t have.

 Fallout Shelter board game

 In the mobile game Fallout Shelter, you take the role of overseer.
 And in a worker-placement game, you try to build the best Vault possible to make your Vault Dwellers happy.
 The Fallout Shelter board game is pretty similar to the mobile game, with the exception that you can play it with 2 to 4 people.
 Plus, you can actively screw over their plans.
 You each play an officer, competing for election to the position of Overseer.
 Each officer controls a different level of the underground Vault, and whoever generates the most happiness will win.
 While you each control your own level of the Vault, you can assign your dwellers to any room, and that means players are competing for resources.
 Once each player has placed all their dwellers, the round ends, and the new rounds start with threats.

 While I haven’t played this board game yet, the reviews all say it’s a fast-paced and easy-to-learn game, that is really similar to the mobile game.
 I couldn’t resist and bought this game to ‘gift it to my husband’ this holiday season, so keep checking our blog for an in-depth review of this game!